Xqhare/nyx/README.md

 - Customizable logging feature.
 	- Write important statisitcs to disc and query them.
+	- 2 modes:
+		1. Save it into an actual db for better quering
+		2. Save it into several json files so any user can query the data how they want
 - Customizable history depth of any chart
 - Full controll over every process
 - Support for various system architectures / gpu vendors